-Rationale: Mrs. B. has never received the pneumococcal vaccine, therefore, her vaccine is not up to date.
+Rationale: Mrs. B. has never received the pneumococcal vaccine; therefore, her vaccine is not up to date.
 Her physician has written an order for her not to receive a pneumococcal vaccine, thus she is not eligible for the vaccine.

-3. Mrs. A. received the pneumococcal vaccine at age 62 when she was hospitalized for a broken hip.
-She is now 78 and is being admitted to the nursing home for rehabilitation.
-Her covering physician offered the pneumococcal vaccine to her during his last visit in the nursing home, which she accepted.
-The facility administered the pneumococcal vaccine to Mrs. A.
+3. Mrs. A, who has congestive heart failure, received PPSV23 vaccine at age 62 when she was hospitalized for a broken hip.
+She is now 78 years old and was admitted to the nursing home one week ago for rehabilitation.
+She was offered and given PCV13 on admission.